openhab/openhab-addons/bundles/org.openhab.io.homekit/README.md

 ![ui_fan_with_light_group_config.png](doc/ui_fan_with_light_group_config.png)

-iOS home app use by default the type of the first accessory on the list for the tile on home screen. e.g. an accessory defined as homekit = "Fan,Light" will be shown as a fan and an accessory defined as homekit = "Light,Fan" as a light in iOS home app.
+iOS home app uses by default the type of the first accessory on the list for the tile on home screen. e.g. an accessory defined as homekit = "Fan,Light" will be shown as a fan and an accessory defined as homekit = "Light,Fan" as a light in iOS home app.

 if you want to change the tile you can either change the order of types in homekit metadata or add "primary=<type>" to HomeKit metadata configuration.